jmcoleman/news-commenter/README.md

 **Problem it solves:** \
 Provide a means for users to see the latest news and leave comments that are visible to others. \
 **How solved:** \
-Use cheerio and mongoose to scrape content from a news site and present that such that comments can be entered and persisted. \
+Scrape current news articles from a news site and present that such that comments can be entered and persisted to a data store. \
 **Technical approach:** \
-TBD
+Use cheerio and mongoose to scrape content from a news site.
+Store the results in MongoDB.
+Allow users to view the articles and comment on them.
+Persist the comments to MongoDB.

 ## Getting Started